Edgar-Donk/frothy-brew/docs/move/canvas_coords.rst

     :height: 363
     :alt: circle in tkinter frame

-Our object is to emulate the Scale slider interaction in our canvas application.
-By adding binds to the mouse events functions can be created to move a canvas object, this can be a drawn object or an image.
+We wish to emulate the Scale slider interaction in our canvas application.
+By adding binds to the mouse events, functions can be created to move a canvas object, this can be a drawn object or an image.
 There are quite a few
 Canvas functions we can use, in fact we are spoilt for choice.
 Let's see